codescalers/CSHR/docs/docker.md

 To run the full project with all instances, follow these steps:

+- For sample environment variable configurations, please take a look at [configuration.md](./configuration.md)

 1. Set Environment Variables

-Create a `.env` file beside the [config](./config/) directory and set the necessary environment variables.
+Create a `.env` file beside the [config](.././config/) directory and set the necessary environment variables.
 Refer to the previous section for sample environment variable configurations.

 2. Execute Docker Compose